angelol/privEOS/Manual_Node_Setup.md

     cp common/config.js-example common/config.js
     vi common/config.js

 When editing the config file, make sure to enter a valid `httpEndpoint` of the chain you want to connect to and a matching `chainId`.
 Under `nodeAccount`, enter your EOS BP account that you will use to `regnode` with the privEOS contract.

+Please follow the [instructions to add a watchdog permission](https://github.com/rawrat/privEOS#add-watchdog-permission) and under `watchdogPermission`, enter your the private key of your newly generated `watchdog` permission.

 If you're following this guide, you don't need to touch the rest of the values.

 Start service and check log output for potential errors: